peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 ### Analyzing a Study (`analyze_study.ps1`)

 After running one or more experiments, this script aggregates all their results and performs the final statistical analysis for the entire study.
 This is the final step for a study.

+**Important:** Before running the aggregation and analysis, this script first automatically performs a full study audit (by calling `audit_study.ps1`).
+If any experiment is found to be incomplete, corrupt, or out-of-date, the process will halt with a detailed error report.
+This ensures that analysis is only performed on a complete and validated set of data.

 For organizational purposes, one would typically move all experiment folders belonging to a single study into a common directory (e.g., `output/studies/My_First_Study/`).

 **To run the analysis:**
 Point the script at the top-level directory containing all relevant experiment folders.
 It will provide a clean, high-level summary of its progress.